Anant/Cassandra.Toolkit/docs/setup/setup.recommendations.md

 ## Our Recommendation: Backups
 Cassandra.toolkit is built to run backups using either [cassandra-medusa](https://github.com/thelastpickle/cassandra-medusa) or [tablesnap](https://github.com/JeremyGrosser/tablesnap).
 Although technically you can install both, you should only install one.
 Of course, you can also choose to install neither, if you have a separate backup strategy.

+Cassandra Medusa is the backup tool that we most often recommend.
+Tablesnap is not being actively maintained currently, and is supported in cassandra.toolkit only for legacy reasons.

 See [our blog post](https://blog.anant.us/cassandra-lunch-15-cassandra-backup-restoration/) for more information on backup strategies.

 Cassandra.toolkit is setup to store backups in AWS S3.
 S3 credentials get passed into Ansible using the variables `aws_access_key_id` and `aws_secret_access_key`, as described in the [instructions for our backup tools](./setup.backups.md).